 • Any student, which due to illness, is unable to participate in educational learning.

 • Chicken pox, until all lesions have dried or crusted

 • Diarrhea: defined as an increased number of stools compared to the child’s normal pattern and the inability to control or contain fecal matter

 • Headache with any other symptom, or if student is unable to participate in school

 • Other untreated* communicable diseases, such as lice, ringworm, impetigo, scabies, weeping skin lesions or open sores

 • Rash with fever, discharge, behavioral changes or accompanied by other symptoms.

 Cache County School District reserves the right to exclude students as necessary due to health concerns.
-If your child becomes ill at school or he/she arrives at school sick, you or your emergency designee will be contacted to come and get your child immediately.
-It is imperative the school has emergency contact numbers for you and your designee.
+If your child becomes ill at school or he/she arrives at school sick, you (or your emergency designee if you are unavailable), will be contacted to come and get your child immediately.
+It is imperative the school has updated emergency phone numbers for you and your emergency contacts.